oneminch/Notes/Java.md

 }
 ```

-#### `Error`

-- Represents a serious problem that the application should not try to handle, such as `OutOfMemoryError` or `StackOverflowError`.
-- Typically not handled by the application but rather by the JVM.

 #### `throws`

+- Used to *duck* exceptions.
-- Used in the method signature to declare that a method can throw one or more exceptions.
+- Appended to the method signature to declare that a method can throw one or more exceptions.
 - Specifies the type of exceptions that a method might throw during its execution.
 - The responsibility of exception handling is passed onto the calling method.
     - The method that calls a method which `throws` an exception must either